-Toys to Help with Language Development for Toddlers and Preschoolers
+Best Toys for Language Development for Toddlers and Preschoolers

-The best toys to help with language development are those that lend themselves to interactive play.
+The best toys that promote language development are those that lend themselves to interactive play.
 It’s really the communication that happens while playing with the toy that is so important.

 (This post contains affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.)